Ruby Vs Spinel: Best Tips to Distinguish These Gemstones

 Symbolism and Cultural Importance

 For centuries, rubies have been culturally significant.
 They are often associated with royalty and used in royal jewelry to symbolize power and wealth.
 Rubies represent passion, love, and courage and are believed to enhance vitality, leadership, and success.
 Ruby has been cherished for centuries, holding a prominent place in royal jewelry across global empires.
-Rubies were often believed to possess magical powers and offered protection against evil spirits in ancient civilizations.
+Rubies were often believed to possess magical powers and offer protection against evil spirits in ancient civilizations.

 Linked to the planet Mars, red spinels are believed to amplify martial energy and are increasingly recognized for their beauty and rarity.